kyclark/gitbook-metagenomics/first_steps_with_unix.md

 ncftp /abe487/contigs > exit
 ```

 You can read up on MD5 (https://en.wikipedia.org/wiki/Md5sum) to understand that this is a signature of the file.
-If we calculate the MD5 of the file we dowloaded and it matches that we see on the server, then we can be sure that we have the exact file that is on the FTP site:
+If we calculate the MD5 of the file we dowloaded and it matches what we see on the server, then we can be sure that we have the exact file that is on the FTP site:

 ```
 $ md5sum contigs.zip